maddestlabs/tstorie/README.md

 - `gist:<ID>` - Load from GitHub Gist
 - `demo:<name>` - Load from local demos folder
 - `file:<path>` - Load from file path

-### Project Creation

-Quick Start:
-- Create a gist using Markdown and Nim code blocks
-- See your gist running live: `https://maddestlabs.github.io/tstorie?content=gist:gistid`

-Create your own project:
-- Create a template from Storie and enable GitHub Pages
-- Update index.md with your content and commit the change
-- See your content running live in moments

-Native compilation:
-- In your repo, go to Actions -> Export Code and get the exported code
-- Install Nim locally
-- Replace index.nim with your exported code
-- On Linux: `./build.sh`.
-Windows: `build-win.bat`.
-For web: `./build-web.sh`

-You'll get a native compiled binary in just moments, Nim compiles super fast.

 ## Classroom Setup